Prevention and Control of Cyber Terrorism

 • Attack on National Security: National security depends on confidentiality and secret information.
 When terrorists attack them, they delete or modify this information or purport to do the same.

-• International Cyber Terrorist Attack: When international terrorist groups communicate with each other through Internet to attack any nation then it may fall under an Internationally planned cyber terrorist attack.
+• International Cyber Terrorist Attack: When international terrorist groups communicate with each other through the Internet to attack any nation then it may fall under an Internationally planned cyber terrorist attack.

 Case Study: Cyber Terrorism against Indian Parliament: